MohsenAlyafei/nArabicWords/README.md

 ### 4.5 Option {Billions : "on"}

-This option permits the use of the pure Short Scale Numbering System (using Billions) (UK/USA system) rather than the Arabic Short Scale System.
-It is to be noted that the Arabic Short Scale System is exactly a Short Scale System except that the word Billion at 10^9 is replaced with Miliard (all other scale names remain unchanged).
+This option permits the use of the pure (official) Short Scale Numbering System (using Billions) (UK/USA system) rather than the Arabic Short Scale System.
+It is to be noted that the *Arabic Short Scale System* **is an exact Short Scale System** except that the word Billion (بليون) at position 10^9 is replaced with the word milyar (مليار) (all other scale names remain unchanged).
 Most Arabic-language countries and regions use the short scale with 10^9 being مليار (milyar), except for a few countries like Saudi Arabia and the UAE which use the word بليون billion for 10^9.
 More information on countries using the system can be found here on Wikipedia: [Arabic_Speaking_Long_and_Short_Scales](https://en.wikipedia.org/wiki/Long_and_short_scales#Arabic-speaking).

-Examples with both the defaults and with the option ***{Billions: "on"}***:
+Examples with both the default and with the option ***{Billions: "on"}***:

 With the defults: